tytydraco/yessleep/out/My_Male_Best_Friend_Grew_Massive_Bazonkas_Over_Night.md

-I know what you're thinking by reading the title of this post; surely this is some kind of joke, a meme, a fake story someone would write to make a few dozen people on the subreddit of a creepy pasta podcast happy right?
+I know what you're thinking by reading the title of this post; surely this is some kind of joke, a meme, a fake story someone would write to make a few people on the subreddit of a creepy pasta podcast happy, right?

 But I assure you, this is all true and happened to me many years ago when I was 18.
-My friend Zach and I had both finished College, unsure of what to do with our lives now besides spending our time out of education sitting in my garage playing Nintendo and smoking pot.
-As great as it was for a few weeks, it wasn't a viable carer choice
+My friend Zach and I had both just finished College, unsure of what to do with our lives now besides spending our time out of education sitting in my garage playing Nintendo and smoking pot.
+As great as it was for a few weeks, it wasn't a viable carer choice.

-"Let's check the paper for jobs" I told Zach one day, half baked and stuck at the Water Temple in The Legend of Zelda: Ocarina of Time.
+"Let's check the paper for jobs" I suggested to Zach one day, half baked and stuck at the Water Temple in The Legend of Zelda: Ocarina of Time.

 "We can also head into town tomorrow, see if anyone has any positions posted up somewhere"